isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Hear Ye Hear Ye.md

 printed by Mission Press, the sole printing press in Singapore at the time.

 The *Straits Government Gazette* can trace its origins to some 30 years earlier in October 18285 when it began as the weekly *Government Gazette of Prince of Wales Island, Singapore and Malacca*.6 It contained announcements by the government, occasionally accompanied by Jawi translations, as well as news from India and Europe, currency updates and, quite oddly, selections from works of English literature.7

+This government gazette was published until July 1830, when the status of the Straits Settlements was reduced from a presidency to a residency.8 Its last issue ended with a cryptic message in Vol. 3 No.89 on 3 July 1829 in crisp Queen’s English:
+“We beg to announce to Subscribers the termination of this Journal.
+Accident rather than choice led us to assume a character which previous experience had little qualified us to discharge with ability”.9 No further attempts to establish another government publication were pursued until 1858, when the government started the *Straits Government Gazette*.10

+The Straits Government Gazette was issued from 1858 until 1867,11 when the Straits Settlements officially achieved Crown Colony status and was governed directly by the Colonial Office in London instead of the Indian government in Calcutta.
+Thereafter, the gazette underwent several title changes that were indicative of Singapore’s fluctuating political circumstances.12

+From 1867 to 1942, the publication was renamed the *Straits Settlements Government Gazette*, and after ceasing production during the Japanese Occupation (1942–45), it resurfaced as the British *Military Administration, Malaya Gazette, Singapore Division*, in November 1945.

+The following year, on 1 April 1946, the Straits Settlements was dissolved and Singapore became a separate Crown Colony helmed by its own governor.
+The government published its laws in the newly minted Colony of Singapore Government Gazette.13 When Singapore attained internal self-government in